|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Preheat the oven to 350 F. Grease a 1-quart to 1 1/2-quart casserole dish and set aside.
+Preheat the oven to 350 F. Grease a 1-quart or 1 1/2-quart casserole dish and set aside.

-In a large mixing bowl, combine the spinach with the softened cream cheese and 1/4 cup of melted butter.
+Once the spinach is ready to use, combine it with the softened cream cheese and 1/4 cup of melted butter in a large bowl.

-Spoon into casserole dish and sprinkle with the bread crumbs and paprika.
+Spoon into the prepared casserole dish and sprinkle with bread crumbs and paprika.
 Drizzle with remaining 1/4 cup of butter.
+Taste for seasoning and add salt and pepper if needed.

 Bake the casserole in the preheated oven for 25 minutes.

-- Frozen spinach is easy to use because it is already cooked and only has to be thawed and squeezed dry.
-Do you prefer fresh spinach?
+- Frozen spinach is convenient and easy to use, but there's nothing like the flavor and texture of fresh spinach.
 Plan on about 2 1/2 to 3 pounds if you prefer to use fresh.
-Wash the spinach and then chop it.
-Place a wide saucepan or skillet over medium-low heat.
-Add the spinach, a little at a time, adding more as the first additions wilt down.
+Wash it, remove the stems, and chop it finely.
+Place a wide non-stick saucepan or skillet over medium-low heat and add the spinach, a little at a time, adding more as the first additions wilt down.
 The spinach is done when it has all wilted.
 Cool the cooked spinach in a colander and squeeze out excess moisture.

-- Instead of fine dry breadcrumbs, use fresh breadcrumbs seasoned with 1 teaspoon of Italian seasoning, 1 teaspoon of garlic powder, 1 teaspoon of onion powder, 1/2 teaspoon of salt, and 1/4 teaspoon of ground black pepper.
+- Fresh breadcrumbs seasoned with 1 teaspoon of Italian seasoning, 1 teaspoon of garlic powder, 1 teaspoon of onion powder, 1/2 teaspoon of salt, and 1/4 teaspoon of ground black pepper